da-nrw/DNSCore/DAWeb/doc/deploy.md

 This password mentioned above is a default password used non critical contexts.
 Leave it as it is when you are coming from the "Getting started" tutorial.

-To encode your own DB Password for production, you have to have a groovy compiler and run
+To encode your own DB Password for production, you have to have a groovy compiler (and at least a checkout of the class) run

     groovy grails-app/utils/de/uzk/hki/da/utils/DESCodec.groovy <your password>

-Alternatively, you can ask our team to do it for you.